Esea contemporary: Centre for Chinese Contemporary Art (2013–2020)

-In 2013, CFCCA formed a collaborative partnership with the University of Salford to build a collection of Chinese Contemporary Art in Salford.
+In 2013 CFCCA formed a collaborative partnership with the University of Salford to build a collection of Chinese Contemporary Art in Salford.
 The collection would include works by international artists and would be developed with input from the curators at CFCCA and academics at the University of Salford.
-In the same year, CFCCA developed their relationships with local and national government, which lead CFCCA being the launch venue of the Manchester China Forum co-hosted by CFCCA's curator Ying Tan and the then Chancellor of the Exchequer and Conservative MP, George Osborne.
+In the same year, CFCCA developed their relationships with local and national government, which lead to CFCCA being the launch venue of the Manchester China Forum co-hosted by CFCCA's curator Ying Tan and the then Chancellor of the Exchequer and Conservative MP, George Osborne.
 The event was widely seen as a bid to bring Chinese investment into the city as part of Osborne's vision for a Northern Powerhouse.

-Revisioning and rebranding as esea contemporary (2020–)
+Revisioning and rebranding as esea contemporary (2020–present)

 Following public accusations of racism made against the centre in early 2020, and the withdrawal of several artists from exhibitions in 2020, CFCCA embarked on a 'Revisioning' project to help shift the organisation towards better practices and positive change.
 As part of this project, CFCCA appointed a working group of artists to help co-design the new organisation.
 The group, who were all of East or Southeast Asian heritage, was formed of Enoch Cheng, Whiskey Chow, Yuen Ling Fong Gayle Chong Kwan, Eelyn Lee, Erika Tan, and Jack Tan.
 The artist working group was later dismissed after raising concerns of institutional racism, and following an accusation from the centre that the artists' complaints were harmful and threatening to white staff.
 The artists highlighted a concern previously raised by the artist JJ Chan, that CFCCA normalised racism within its own organisation and contributed to the normalisation of racism in British society more widely.
 Under the new leadership, the organisation rebranded as esea contemporary (referring to the term ESEA and its broader focus on art from diaspora communities) in 2023 and announced a new slate of exhibits that year, the first since the centre's closure in 2021.